jasp-stats/jaspMachineLearning/inst/help/mlRegressionRegularized.md

 - Weights: In this box, an optional variable containing case weights can be entered.

 #### Tables
-- Evaluation metrics: Shows commonly used regression evaluation metrics such as mean squared error (MSE), root mean squared error (RMSE) and R<sup>2</sup>.
+- Model performance: Shows commonly used classification evaluation metrics like mean squared error (MSE), root mean squared error (RMSE) and R<sup>2</sup>.
+- Feature importance: Shows the available feature importance metrics for the fitted model.
+- Explain predictions: Shows the decomposition of the model’s prediction into contributions that can be attributed to different explanatory variables.
 - Regression coefficients: Gives the regression coefficient for each feature.

 #### Plots